-When you become a member of an interscholastic team at your high school, you will find that both your school and the IHSA will have rules you must follow in has a complete copy of all IHSA eligibility rules, including the Association's due process procedure.
+The principal/official representative of your school is responsible to see that only eligible students represent the school in interscholastic competition.
+Any question concerning your eligibility should be referred to your principal/official representative, who has a complete copy of all IHSA eligibility rules, including the Association's due process procedure.
 Only the IHSA Executive Director is authorized to make formal rulings on eligibility, so if your principal/official representative has questions or wishes assistance in answering your questions, the principal/official representative should contact the IHSA Office.